 Here are some factors to consider:

-As I mentioned above, there are real benefits that can be gained by changing your factory trigger, and they don't all revolve around reduction of trigger pull weight.
+As I mentioned above, there are absolutely real benefits that can be gained by changing your factory trigger, and they don't all revolve around the reduction of trigger pull weight.
 These are trigger modifications that smooth out the trigger's feel and movement, or help in centering your finger on the trigger (a flat trigger shoe can help with this).
 These modifications can in many cases, result in an astoundingly better feel to the trigger without actually changing the weight.

 Reducing The Trigger Pull Weight Makes me a Better Shooter, Well so Does Training:

-Remember that many companies who produce aftermarket triggers or connectors that reduce pull weight will sell them with an advisement stating the trigger is designed for competition use only.
+It's important to note that many companies who produce aftermarket triggers or connectors that reduce pull weight will sell them with an advisement stating the trigger is designed for competition use only.
 In other words, these companies transfer the liability to you, and if questioned in court, will indicate that they never intended their product to be used in a self-defense pistol.

 Be Able To Back-Up Your Decisions:

 Make sure you can articulate why you needed to make the modification to your firearm.
 Being able to explain exactly why the modification makes the gun safer for you to use, and thus ultimately safer to the general public can help the jury understand why what you did was responsible and not reckless.